 The EP-T10 is less boomy and thick but reaches much lower.
 The Melomania 1+ is thicker, less able to showcase bass notes that are extremely low.

 If you know me, then you should already be aware of how I feel about products that sound like this Melomania 1+.
 I love smooth, tame treble but with a bit of sparkle factor.
 I like a thicker sound signature than what most would consider a clinical tonality headphone would offer.
-I like good battery life and easy connection that is stress-free, also that does not cut out for no reason.
+I like the good battery life and an easy connection that is stress-free, also that does not cut out for no reason.